-The inspiring true story of identical twin teenage brothers who escape El Salvador's violence to build new lives in California as undocumented immigrants--perfect for fans of Enrique's Journey and anyone interested in learning about the issues that underlie today's conversations about DACA and immigration reform.
+The inspiring true story about identical twin teenage brothers who escape El Salvador's violence to build new lives in California as undocumented immigrants, perfect for fans of Enrique's Journey and anyone interested in learning about the issues that underlie today's conversations about DACA and immigration reform.

 Ernesto and Raúl Flores are identical twins, used to being mistaken for each other.
-As seventeen-year-olds living in rural El Salvador, they are used to thinking that the United States is just a far-off dream.
-When Ernesto ends up on the wrong side of MS-13, one of El Salvador's brutal gangs, he flees the country for his own safety.
+As seventeen-year-olds living in rural El Salvador, they think the United States is just a far-off dream--it's too risky, too expensive to start a life there.
+But when Ernesto ends up on the wrong side of MS-13, one of El Salvador's brutal gangs, he flees the country for his own safety.
 Raúl, fearing that he will be mistaken for his brother, follows close behind.

-Running from one danger to the next, the Flores twins make the harrowing journey north, only to fall into the hands of immigration authorities.
+Running from one danger to the next, the Flores twins make the harrowing journey north, crossing the Rio Grande and the Texas desert only to fall into the hands of immigration authorities.
 When they finally make it to the custody of their older brother in Oakland, California, the difficulties don't end.

 Adapted for young adults from the award-winning adult edition, The Far Away Brothers